gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 The sparsity detector and coloring algorithm are called during the preparation step, which can be fairly expensive.
 If you plan to compute several Jacobians or Hessians with the same pattern but different input vectors, you should reuse the `extras` object created by `prepare_jacobian` or `prepare_hessian`.
 After preparation, the sparse computation itself will be much faster than the dense one, and require fewer calls to the function.

+!!! info
+    The symbolic backends have built-in sparsity handling, so `AutoSparse(AutoSymbolics())` and `AutoSparse(AutoFastDifferentiation())` do not need additional configuration for detection or coloring.
+    However they still benefit from preparation.